dunlop-ben/helm-cheat-sheet/README.md

 #### Chart

 A chart is a Helm package and collection of YAML files that describe Kubernetes resources.
 It contains all the configuration to run an application or service.

+#### Starters

+Helm starters are used by the `helm create` command to customize the default chart — by default Helm uses an NGINX chart as the default chart.

+As chart author you may author charts that are specifically designed to be used as starters.

 #### Manifest